mortii/anki-morphs/docs/src/user_guide/setup/settings/skip.md

 this is that it might take a long time before you see a cards with any unknown morphs, i.e., you don't learn anything new.

-To overcome this problem and speed up the learning process we can use the options found here.
+To overcome this problem and speed up the learning process, we can use the options found here.

 * **Skip cards with only known morphs**:
   If AnkiMorph has determined that you know all the morphs on the card, then it will be buried and skipped.